Finding the Best Places to Retire Since 2006!

 Cons: The area is vulnerable to hurricanes and tropical storms.

-Notes: Sebastian has grown by 12% in the last decade.
+Notes: Sebastian has grown 10% during the last decade.
 This fact does not please some long time locals.
+Home prices have increased 40% since a year ago.

 Recommended as a Retirement Spot?
 Yes